ttahb/javainterview/README.md

 13. What design pattern using in your current project Microservice?

-Interviw - 2 ( Java 8, Multithreading, Spring Boot)
+Interveiw - 2 ( Java 8, Multithreading, Spring Boot)
 ------------

 1. How comfortable you are with Multithreading, executor framework etc?